prolixalias/gravitee-api-management/gravitee-apim-perf/README.md

 #### Grafana

 Metrics collection and visualization is based on grafana.
-A `docker-compose` file is there to quickly run the whole metrics stack.
+A `nerdctl compose` file is there to quickly run the whole metrics stack.
 To start the whole stack, just type the following command:

 ```shell